Microchipping Your Dog: Your Questions Answered

 A microchip allows dogs to be easily identified if they go missing.
 Collars can easily fall off or be removed, so microchipping is essential to ensure missing pets are reunited with their owners.
 When you consider that roughly 250,000 pets go missing each year, getting them microchipped is a no-brainer.

-How long do I have to get my new dog microchipped
+When do I have to get my dog microchipped?

 If you are adopting or rescuing from a shelter, the shelter will have already microchipped the dog prior to adoption.

 The process of microchipping a dog is similar to that of an injection.
 It is very quick, so for most dogs it causes little to no discomfort.
-The chip is inserted under the skin between the shoulder blades, where it will stay completely unnoticed by your dog.
+The presence of the chip, under the skin between the shoulder blades, will be completely unnoticed by your dog.

-What information do I need to register my dog with?
+What information do I need to register my dog?

 The physical microchip is only part of the process.
-You also need to register your details on a database, such as Petlog, and keep them up to date.
+You also need to register your details on a database, such as www.petlog.org.uk, and keep them up to date.
 The information will include:

 - Your full name, address and contact details